diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.site/readme.txt

 - Kermeta

-	1. you must change or check all the	version number in the plugin.xml, feature.xml and site.xml files (including the documentation and the raceability)
+	1. you must change or check all the	version number in the plugin.xml, feature.xml and site.xml files (including the documentation and the traceability)

 	2. In the fr.irisa.triskell.kermeta project update the file about.properties